 About The Wave

-At the Wave Clinic, we help teenagers and young adults between the ages of 15 and 30 to overcome eating disorders, behavioural problems, substance abuse, and other mental health problems.
+At The Wave, we help teenagers and young adults, between the ages of 15 and 30, overcome eating disorders, behavioural problems, addiction, and other mental health problems.
 We use a combination of physical activities and therapy sessions to help our young people to grow, heal, and lay the groundwork for a successful, happy life.

 Mahisha Naidu leads our Creative Arts Therapy activities, having trained in Dance and Movement Psychotherapy at Goldsmiths, London.
 Mahisha has led The Wave Clinical Team for two years.
 She is passionate about her treatment of eating disorders and leads our food and body groups three times a week.
 Her role has seen her develop a specialist interest in working with adolescent girls, particularly focused on borderline personality disorder, self-harm and developing emotional regulation.